 Flood damage is the loss or destruction of property, facilities, land, or natural resources caused by the rise of the water level of streams, rivers, lakes, or ocean basins.
 It is a common event when it comes to natural disasters, especially during hurricanes, tsunamis, and other natural phenomena.

-The most noticeable damage is typically water damage, which comes with it's own set of issues and consequences.
+The most noticeable damage is typically water damage, which comes with its own set of issues and consequences.
 Significant water damage can be a result of several factors, including rising groundwater levels, intense rainfall, or storms.
 These natural forces can lead to mudslides, erosion, and destructive flooding— all of which can lead to costly and lengthy restoration processes.

 Standing water is a body of liquid that has pooled in an area, and it is often the result of flooding.
 It can be caused by intense rainfall, overflowing rivers and streams, or other floods.
 Standing water can cause major damage to homes, businesses, and other structures due to its ability to erode foundations or enter through cracks and crevices in buildings.